gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 ### !challenge

-* type: paragraph
+* type: multiple-choice
-* id: b9757f07-652a-4599-bf9e-75791d9c4f80
+* id: d5be22e8-ea83-11eb-9a03-0242ac130003
 * title: Other T&M/LH CLIN Structures
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->

 ##### !question

-What are other ways you can structure T&M or LH CLINs?
-Keep in mind the key is flexibility and ability to adapt.
-In your answer, include an example of the Contract Line Item Numbers and CLIN Names; mimic the format of the example above.
+All of the following, except one, are things you should consider when drafting a CLIN structure.
+Which of the following is something you do not need to consider when creating your CLIN structure for a contract enabling software development?
 ##### !end-question

+##### !options
+* Availability & sources of funding
+* Scope of requirements & need to differentiate cost data
+* Max price per CLIN
+* Contract types per various scope areas
+##### !end-options

-##### !placeholder
+##### !answer

-Since we realize we cannot cover all alternatives (and admittedly we do not know all the alternatives) we want to use your expertise to demonstrate additional options.
-If valuable we could even provide as an additional resource for current and graduated students.
+* Max price per CLIN

-##### !end-placeholder
+##### !end-answer

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->